thiagosantos1/TIRADS-Inference/README.md

-# TI-RADS Scoring Inference from semi-strucuted reports.
+# TI-RADS Scoring Inference From Semi-Strucuted Reports
 This repository contains the workflow of our proposed algorithm to infer TI-RADS scoring from clinical notes.
 Based on a given csv file with TI-RADS reports, our solution does:

     1) Segment all nodules in each report